zcash/halo2/book/src/user/simple-example.md

 ## Build the circuit

-Now that we have the instructions we need, and a chip that implements them, we can finally build our circuit!
+Now that we have the instructions we need, and a Config that implements them, we can finally build our circuit!

 ```rust,ignore,no_run